helloojohn/helloojohn/README.md

 <hr />

-- 🔭 I'm currently a software engineering student at ALX-Holberton School
+- 🔭 I'm currently a doing some learning at ALX-Holberton School and Genesys Learnable
 - 👯 I’m looking to expand my skills and learn new technologies and also collaborate with other developers
 - 🥅 2023 Goals: Become a competent developer and contribute to Open Source projects
 - ⚡ Fun fact: I love playing Football and Table tennis